Himel-Tasrif/Simple-Multilingual-RAG/README.md

-This Repo is for 10 Min School
+This Repo is for 10 Min School and developed by Tasrif Nur Himel